What does it mean to experience trauma?

 “There is something I’m struggling to move past.
 I know I need to face it to move forward, but I’m afraid to talk about it.
 I think I’m afraid I will be judged, or that you will think I’m overreacting.”

 You don’t even have to say what it is you’re talking about.
 Let them know you have work you want to do, but that fears are blocking you from being able to actually do that work.
-Then, you and your therapist can work together to make sure you feel comfortable and safe before you do anything else.
+Then, you and your trauma therapist can work together to make sure you feel comfortable and safe before you do anything else.

 Write it down: